 I knew a Western Consulting company led by a Westerner who had learned business in China.

-The consultant naturally had his unsuspecting client buy his parts from his, the consultants, own factory at twice the market rate.
+The consultant naturally had his unsuspecting client buy the parts from the consultant’s own factory at twice the market rate.
 Ultimately, the client found out and found it had golden handcuffs with the consultant.
 So, if an American who learned business in China does this kind of thing then what are the Chinese doing?

 Renaud also noted how Paul said Chinese love tricks and finding a way to beat the system.
 Are you trusting your system?